i05nagai/memorandum/language/english_speaking.md

         * to make a business into a corporation
     * regular load testing of the system to correlate raw capacity to service capacity\
 * take
+    * take the liverty of doing sth
+        * to do sth that will have an effect on sb else, without asking their permission
+        * I took the liverty of of booking theatre seats for us
+    * take the long view
+        * to think about the effects that sth will have in the future instead of in the present
+        * if you take the long view, of course, you can regard staff training as an investment for the company
     * money
         * money that is received from sales or as payment for entrance to an event
         * the box office take was huge for the new show